 At Burlington, we understand that a successful business is one that manages its impacts and acts as a responsible steward of the environment.
 Today’s environmental challenges – from climate change to pollution to resource scarcity – mean that all companies should prioritize sustainability, and at Burlington, we are doing our part.
 Our programs ensure we address impacts inside and outside our walls, allowing us to grow in harmony within the communities where we operate.

-Beyond energy efficiency efforts, renewable power is anticipated to soon play a role in Burlington’s carbon footprint reduction efforts.
-On our corporate campus, we are installing nearly 12,000 solar panels, intended to generate approximately 4,870 MWh of power annually for our Florence and Burlington corporate offices.
-Once operable, we expect the solar panels will offset our corporate headquarters’ energy consumption by over 50%.
+Beyond energy efficiency efforts, renewable power is now playing a role in Burlington’s sustainability efforts.
+On our corporate campus, we recently installed nearly 12,000 solar panels, intended to generate approximately 4,900 MWh of power annually for our Florence and Burlington corporate offices.
+We expect the solar panels will offset our corporate headquarters’ energy consumption by over 50%.

 As a retail company, our greenhouse gas emissions are primarily realized through the facilities we operate and merchandise freight transport.
 By increasing our energy efficiency and using a low-carbon transport for the bulk of our freight, we are actively engaged in efforts to manage our emissions.